hanishkvc/prgs-snap-scidvspc-hkvc/snap/README.snap.txt

   3.1 Have added the snap directory used by snapcraft to generate
       the snap package into $SNAP/usr/share/doc/scidvspc-hkvc/

+  4.Q Where am I when I am running the override-prime logic 4.1 I had initially assumed that I will be in the snap folder
+      which contains the snapcraft.yaml file.
+      HOWEVER the way the logic failed when trying to run patch on usr/local/bin/scid file ...
+  4.2 Based on the way things are working, I assume that I am in
+      $SNAPCRAFT_PRIME folder by default when I am running code as part of the override-prime logic

   ** TODO

   T01 Have to check if there is a way to persist data across snap